 A panel of distinguished international visitors as well as Australia-based experts will discuss and debate:

-This event was held at the University of Sydney on Thursday 12 April 2018.
+This event was co-presented with Sydney Law School, Sydney Southeast Asian Centre, China Studies Centre, and Media@Sydney at the University of Sydney on Thursday 12 April 2018.

 Aim is lecturer in the University of Sydney’s Department of Government and International Relations.
 Her research interests centre on the relationships between digital media, political participation and political regimes in Southeast Asia.
 She is particularly interested in the role of social media in shaping state-society relations and inducing political and social change.
 Aim is the co-founder of the Sydney Cyber Security Network and a Thailand country coordinator for the Sydney Southeast Asia Centre.
 She is a regular commentator on Southeast Asian politics for the ABC, SBS, CBC, Channel News Asia, Al Jazeera, CNBC and Sky News.